Jack Kingston to Newsmax: Trump Excluded Haley, Pompeo to Bring Change

-President-elect Donald Trump's decision to exclude Nikki Haley and Mike Pompeo, two key components of his first administration, from coming in with his upcoming presidency, reflects his wish to bring about change, former Rep. Jack Kingston said on Newsmax Sunday.
+President-elect Donald Trump's decision to exclude Nikki Haley and Mike Pompeo, two key components of his first administration, from coming in with his upcoming presidency, reflects his wish to bring about change, former Rep. Jack Kingston told Newsmax on Sunday.

 "I don't know what went into those decisions, but I think that part of this is all about change," the Georgia Republican said on Newsmax's "Wake Up America Weekend."
 "If he brings back too many people from his old administration, then people are going to say, Well, you know, maybe we want a different kind of change and some new faces."